Paris Literary Tour

 A native of San Diego (USA), Gil graduated in Politics and English from Brandeis University and later earned two Master's degrees: the first in Public Administration from New York University, and the second a Master of Fine Arts in Creative Writing.
 After earning his MFA and producing his first book, Gil moved to Paris for a Parisienne and hasn't looked back.
 For over a decade Gil has lived, written, worked, and led tours in Paris.
 His background in literature - both canonized and contemporary - combined with his understanding of the inner workings of cities have enabled Gil to tell his narratives as experiences and provide unique insights into Parisian life.

 Samuél is a novelist and musician who has lived in Paris since 2010.
 He holds a B.A. in European Studies from the University of Vermont and an M.A. in European Society from University College London.
 His MA dissertation, "The Humanness of Cruelty," was a study of psychoanalytic theory and modern European history, which sought to better understand the psychology of fascism and genocide.
 In 2015, Samuél published his debut novel, Slim and The Beast (Inkshares Press), a coming-of-age story about the pursuit of passion and brotherhood.
 Samuél teaches Anglophone literature, cinema, and creative writing at Paris’ Sorbonne Nouvelle Paris III.
-He is also a 2020 MFA candidate in creative writing at Vermont College of Fine Arts.
+He recently earned his MFA in Creative Writing from Vermont College of Fine Arts.
 Samuél is also in an American folk-rock trio, Slim & The Beast, whose self-titled EP (October, 2019 release) has already caught the attention of Rolling Stone France.
 Their music is available to stream on all platforms.